-Our Engineering programs in the Minneapolis region are designed for big time fun!
+Sylvan’s Engineering courses in the Minneapolis region make learning fun!
 Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

-Sylvan’s Engineering courses in the Minneapolis region offer:
+Sylvan’s Engineering programs in the Minneapolis region provide:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

 - Regular emails to keep parents informed of their child’s progress.